Abigael González Valencia: Leadership tenure

 González Valencia was able to make the CJNG and Los Cuinis one of Mexico's most profitable organized crime groups.
 The government estimates that the CJNG has about US$50 billion in total assets.
-This success was shared with Oseguera Cervantes.
-Part of González Valencia's success was due to his understanding of how to engage in illegal business without attracting unwarranted attention from law enforcement and the media.
-His strategy consisted of disengaging from acts of violence that could bring him or his criminal enterprise under a spotlight.
-In addition, González Valencia was successful in establishing a market share in European and Asian drug markets by forging alliances with foreign traffickers, instead of solely focusing on importing narcotics in the U.S. drug market.
+González Valencia was successful in establishing a market share in European and Asian drug markets by forging alliances with foreign traffickers, instead of solely focusing on importing narcotics in the U.S. drug market.
 He acknowledged that importing drugs to the U.S. meant competing with rival criminal groups in Mexico violently.
 He also established relationships with Colombian, Ecuadorian, and Peruvian drug groups and guerrillas, particularly the Revolutionary Armed Forces of Colombia (FARC), to provide him with cocaine and assist him in his endeavors overseas.

 In 2015, a high-profile anonymous official in the Drug Enforcement Administration (DEA) spoke to a Mexican investigative newspaper on the role of Los Cuinis in the international market.
 The source stated that Los Cuinis was the richest drug trafficking organization in the world.
 This statement countered the widely perceived notion of the Sinaloa Cartel being the most profitable organized crime from Mexico in terms of net profit.
 The source attributed Los Cuinis' success to their control of the cocaine and methamphetamine trade in Europe and Asia, since foreign authorities encountered difficulties in stopping the flow of narcotics or seizing the drug proceeds that the Valencia clan receives from the importations.
 The source also stated that it is difficult to infiltrate the inner circles of Los Cuinis through undercover informants because the Valencia clan is wary of outsiders.